Athabasca Basin · Saskatchewan

 @ 0.91% U₃O₈

 The Black Bay property hosts Beaverlodge-style basement-hosted uranium mineralization, characterized by pitchblende occurring near lithological contacts and faults, often associated with hematite and graphite.
 The Bluegrass U Zone — located 600 metres northwest of the historic Black Bay Mine — returned high uranium grades of 16.74% U₃O₈ and 9.64% U₃O₈ from grab samples of drill core at a depth of 12.8 metres.
+Initial 2025 VTEM Plus geophysics shows uranium mineralization occurring along the flanks of a pronounced magnetic high.

 Property Highlights